monomelodies/cesession/README.md

 ## Registering a PDO handler
 To register a handler, simply call the `registerHandler` method on the `$session` object and pass in a handler object.
-Each handler object _must_ implement the `Cesession\Handler` interface.
+Each handler object _must_ implement the `Monolyth\Cesession\Handler` interface.
 This is done both for type hinting and to ensure the required methods exist.
 The `Handler` interface is a subset of PHP's built-in `SessionHandlerInterface`.

 The optional second argument to `registerHandler` is a probability percentage between 0 and 100.
 This signifies the probability that for supporting calls, the